ihowson/Teensy-Wiegand-Tools/README.md

 Ian Howson (ian@mutexlabs.com)

-This is a modification of the [http://www.pjrc.com/teensy/usb_keyboard.html](Teensy USB keyboard emulation code) to dump out Weigand strings.
+This is a modification of the [Teensy USB keyboard emulation code](http://www.pjrc.com/teensy/usb_keyboard.html) to dump out Weigand strings.
 For example, you can connect an off-the-shelf HID card reader and dump out card contents.

 The intended hardware setup is: